Characterizing active learning environments in physics using network analysis and COPUS observations: Methodology

 \subsection{COPUS Data Collection}

-Each institution was visited for a full week during the term to conduct COPUS observations for as many sections as possible.
-Every two minutes, instructor and student codes were marked if said code occurred during that interval.
-COPUS profiles were created by taking the fraction of time slots observed versus the total length of the observation, and recorded as a percentage of class time for each code.
+Each institution was visited for a full week during the term to conduct COPUS observations for as many sections as logistically possible.
+COPUS consists of 12 instructor and 13 student codes, for which the observer marks whether the coded behavior occurred or not during two-minute intervals.
+An activity is counted if the behavior occurs for at least five seconds during the two-minute interval.
+An example of a COPUS observation for a tutorial session can be seen in table \ref{tab:COPUSExample}.

+From these observations, we can compile the selected codes into COPUS profiles.
+The method of COPUS profile creation is not always clearly reported in literature that uses COPUS, making it difficult to compare analyses.
+It is typical of such studies to report percentages for each code, without a description of how ratios were taken or visualizations to infer the same information.
+As such, we explain our process here.
+For the CALEP project, we used the `bar chart' method, in which COPUS profiles were created by summing the number of marks in each column (indicated in the `total' row in table \ref{tab:COPUSExample}), and dividing by the number of intervals over which the observation occurred (10 intervals, using the same example).
+This method leads to the percentage of class time that a code was present.
+An example of a COPUS profile from CALEP can be seen in Table \ref{tab:COPUSProfileExample}.

+All observations were done in a live environment, in person, by the same observer.
+The official COPUS recording spreadsheet was used for these data collections~\cite{Smith2013}.
+A summary of the number of sections and the number of observations per section can be seen in Table \ref{tab:numbersections}.
+For the earliest observations (Tutorials and Peer Instruction), only the first 20 minutes were available for COPUS observations, but for every other section the entire class is recorded unless otherwise indicated.
+The 20 minute observations were still included in our analysis, as they were similar in structure to the entire session.
+As such, our implicit assumption based on observer and instructor feedback is that these provide an accurate representation of the class despite their shorter length.